nivenly/website/content/en/blog/2024/2024-03-29-first-vote-results.md

 ![Pachli as a Nivenly project pie chart](/blog/2024/assets/pachli-as-a-nivenly-project.png)

-As we don't have a definition of incubated project, and the vote was so clear, the Board have taken the results of this vote and have decided that **Pachli will be adopted as a Nivenly project**.
+The Board will take the results of this vote on board and a decision will soon be published regarding Pachli's status as a Nivenly project.

 ## Feedback